DavidFarkas90/incode-challenge/README.md

 Tests the end-to-end identity creation flow triggered by adding a face from a session.

-**Precondition:** deletes all existing identities via API, then navigates to a randomly selected validated session.
+**Precondition:** deletes all existing identities via API, fetches all validated session names and picks one at random, then navigates to the Sessions page.

 1. Verifies the "Add face to database" button is enabled
 2. Clicks the button, intercepts the API response, and extracts the created identity UUID